odea-project/qAlgorithms/report/report.md

 ## Evaluation
+As already concluded in the original paper, the binning process results in a dataset of EICs the vast majority of which possess very good separation from their enviroment.
+While some errors still persist, it is also important to note that this binning step is only part of a larger analysis process.
+As such, even if the intermediate result table contains false positives, the peak detection step will likely heavily reduce their impact through filtering for false positive EICs and the fitted regression for single centroids being assigned to the wrong bin.

 ### Result Comparison with R and julia implementation
 All three implementations result in identical bins after completed subsetting.